The Alzheimer's Association Greater Indiana Chapter

 In 1982, the Alzheimer's Association and Related Disorders Organization was established in cooperation with Community Hospitals, Indianapolis to support patients and families affected by Alzheimer's disease.
 The Chapter affiliated with the National Association in 1988 and became the Alzheimer's Association - Central Indiana Chapter.
 By the year 2000, 37 counties in central Indiana were served by the Chapter.

 Meanwhile, in 1986, the South Central Indiana Chapter of the Alzheimer's Association was incorporated.
 Located in Columbus, Indiana, the South Central Chapter originally served five counties.
 By the year 2000, their service area had grown to 14 counties.

 In the year 2000, these two chapters merged to form the Alzheimer's Association of Central Indiana.
-In 2003, the Alzheimer's Association of Central Indiana merged with the Ft.
-Wayne Alzheimer’s Support Groups to form the Alzheimer's Association Greater Indiana Chapter.
-With the merger, the Association expanded it's territory to include Northern Indiana and opened an office in Ft.
-Wayne, Indiana.
+In 2003, the Alzheimer's Association of Central Indiana merged with the Fort Wayne Alzheimer’s Support Groups to form the Alzheimer's Association Greater Indiana Chapter.
+With the merger, the Association expanded it's territory to include Northern Indiana and opened an office in Fort Wayne, Indiana.

 To eliminate Alzheimer's disease through the advancement of research; to provide and enhance care and support for all affected; and to reduce the risk of dementia through the promotion of brain health.

 A world without Alzheimer's disease.